AkkaWakka/MouseBits/readme.md

 The first item placed sets the base for the restriction, with further items only allowed on the same x, y, or diagonal line as the base.

-Items placed at an offset from the allowed line will be moved to the allowed line at the closest point from where you placed the itme.
+Items placed at an offset from the allowed line will be moved to the allowed line at the closest point from where you placed the item.
 You cannot place items beyond your reach.

 Placement restrictions can be controlled with either hotkeys or a GUI, and will be reset when your hand empties, or you change or rotate items.

-If you have any comments, suggestions, etc., I'd really apriciate your feedback: [Factorio Forum Post](https://forums.factorio.com/viewtopic.php?f=97&t=42641) | [GitHub Issues](https://github.com/AkkaWakka/MouseBits/issues).
+If you have any comments, suggestions, etc., I'd really appreciate your feedback: [Factorio Forum Post](https://forums.factorio.com/viewtopic.php?f=97&t=42641) | [GitHub Issues](https://github.com/AkkaWakka/MouseBits/issues).

-## Controls
+## Controls:
-Pressing a hotkey will enable a restriction (regardless of what restriction is currently active), pressing the same hotkey again will disable it.
-Pressing the reset button will remove any placement restriction.
+Pressing a hotkey will enable its restriction (regardless of what restriction is currently active), pressing the same hotkey again will reset the base.
+Pressing the reset button will remove any active restriction.

 The GUI can be accessed by pressing the mouse pointer button on the left of the screen.
 It has toggles for all the restrictions, and will indicate the current restriction state.
+Clicking an already applied restriction will reset the base.
 Pressing the remove restriction button will remove any active restriction.

-## Default Hotkeys
+## Default Hotkeys:
 - Restrict to X line: Shift + X
 - Restrict to Y line: Shift + Y
 - Restrict to diagonals: Shift + D